-1 L Document Preparation, Processing and Certification Paid to third parties during home study, home study update and when preparing dossier and dossier updates including clearances during home study and home study update.
+Document Preparation, Processing and Certification Paid to third parties during home study, home study update and when preparing dossier and dossier updates including clearances during home study and home study update.
 Total is approximate and varies by state and family composition.
-Includes, but is not limited to, notarizations, authentications, and apostilles, certified documents, medical appointments, clearances fees, and translation fees if family's preferred language is not English \$400-\$800 Third Party - Various state and local government entities as appropriate Bulgaria Program Fees \$6,650 Overseas Provider Fees (includes foreign country program expenses as well as expenses for care of the child in-country, and translation fees) The total Fee of EUR 5,800 is to be paid in 3 installments: a) EUR 1.900 within 7 days of dossier arriving at Anido's office; b) EUR 2.000 after Clients return to the United States following their first trip to Bulgaria (The first meeting between the prospective Adoptive Parent(s) and the Adoptive Child); c) EUR 1.900 within seven (7) days after ANIDO notifies SPENCE-CHAPIN of the date the adoption finalization.
+Includes, but is not limited to, notarizations, authentications, and apostilles, certified documents, medical appointments, clearances fees, and translation fees if family's preferred language is not English. \$400-\$800 Third Party - Various state and local government entities as appropriate Bulgaria Program Fees \$6,650 Overseas Provider Fees (includes foreign country program expenses as well as expenses for care of the child in-country, and translation fees) The total Fee of EUR 5,800 is to be paid in 3 installments: a) EUR 1.900 within 7 days of dossier arriving at Anido's office; b) EUR 2.000 after Clients return to the United States following their first trip to Bulgaria (The first meeting between the prospective Adoptive Parent(s) and the Adoptive Child); c) EUR 1.900 within seven (7) days after ANIDO notifies SPENCE-CHAPIN of the date the adoption finalization.
 This fee reimburses the representative for all work necessary to manage the process in accordance with US, Bulgaria and Hague requirements.
 The fee includes but is not limited to fees for translation, assistance with travel, coordination of the adoption process in country and legal representation.
+Fees are refundable if services are not rendered after payment.
 EUR 5,800 (approx. \$6,650) [+] ANIDO Travel & Accomodation Expenses \$12,000 Travel Cost Paid by family directly to various vendors prior to and during travel.
 Includes round trip airfares, hotel, food, transportation (approximated and varies according to family's residence, region where child resides and season).
-Costs for non adoption tourism/activities are not included in this estimate. \$12,000 Various 3rd party entities (airlines, hotels, restaurants, ground transportation companies, tourist sites, etc.) Contributions \$0 Care of Child \$0 ESTIMATED TOTAL COST FOR ADOPTING IN E ULGARIA \$40,699-\$48,819 [+] Pass-through fee: paid to Spence-Chapin pays identified entities within Bulgaria.
-Item Depending on your adoption pathway, you n D. ANIDO receives the funds and approval ., Expenses are estimated based on adoption of one child.
-Additional fees apply for the adoption of siblings. such as child's place of residence, and fluctuat te provided for planning purposes and is subject to ions in the value of the US dollar will affect projecte ength of reports.
-Clients will be notified of cost adju d costs.
-Translation costs may
+Costs for non adoption tourism/activities are not included in this estimate. \$12,000 Various 3rd party entities (airlines, hotels, restaurants, ground transportation companies, tourist sites, etc.) Contributions \$0 Care of Child \$0 ESTIMATED TOTAL COST FOR ADOPTING IN B ULGARIA \$40,699-\$48,819 pays identified entities within Bulgaria.
+Item Depending on your adoption pathway, you n D. ANIDO receives the funds and Evnences are estimated based on adoption of one child.
+Additional fees apply for the adaption of siblings Expenses are estimated based on adoption of one child.
+Additional fees apply for the adoption The cost breakdown shown above is an estimate provided for planning purposes.
+Third party fee es change.
+Please note that variables such as child's place of residence, and fluctuations in the value of projected costs.
+Translation costs may fluctuate based upon number of updates and length of repocost adjustments and/or variations in writing. stimates may be subject to projected costs.
+Translation costs may fluctuat d's place of residence, and fluctuations in the value projected costs.
+Translation costs may fluctuat cost adjustments and/or variations in writing. d's place of residence, and fluctuations in the value orts.
+Clients will be notified of Date:

-Addendum A : Colombia Program Expense Breakdown - Local Families
+ADDENDUM A: Colombia Program Expense Breakdown - Local Families